The Cyclorama: Virtual Reality in the 1800s

 Wegen des Raumes müßten die Engadiner durch ihren Großratsabgeordneten offiziell die Regierung befragen.
 Indem dieser die nötigen Erklärungen abgibt, wie das Panorama einmal zu Ende geführt werden soll, würde die Regierung diesen Raum zugleich mit jenem verlangen, den sie sonst schon für den Rest der eigenen Ausstellung bedarf.

 Nachdem ich so die Hauptzüge des Projekts ausgeführt habe, glaube ich nicht mich noch darüber verbreiten zu sollen, dessen Nutzen zu beweisen.
 Das Panorama wird der größte Anziehungspunkt der Pariser Weltausstellung sein und der Ruhm und der Name, die sich daraus für unser liebes Oberengadin ergeben werden, wird keine Kleinigkeit sein.
 Nach beendigter Ausstellung wird das Panorama mit der erworbenen Bekanntheit in den großen Städten der Welt zirkulieren.
 Es werden also mindestens 15 Jahre fortwährender Ausstellung und beständiger Reklame für unser Tal, das es so verdient, sein, in den reichsten Hauptstädten Europas und Amerikas.
-Schon von heute an wird die Presse, falls das Projekt beschlossen wird, und drei Jahre beständige Reklame zum voraus bieten, indem sie sich mit demselben ausgiebig beschäftigt.
+Schon von heute an wird die Presse, falls das Projekt beschlossen wird, uns drei Jahre beständige Reklame zum voraus bieten, indem sie sich mit demselben ausgiebig beschäftigt.

 Ich bestehe auf nichts weiter.
 Die Klarheit liegt in den Grundzügen meiner Idee selbst.
 Ich danke Ihnen für die ernstliche Erwägung, welche Sie derselben gewürdigt, sowie für die freundliche Einladung zu dieser sympathischen Versammlung und bin zufrieden, wenn mein Werk das Ansehen und den Ruhm dieses unsres Tales vermehren können wird, das ich als mein natürliches Vaterland und die Eingeberin meiner Kunst verehre.